 Organization and Business - Heatwurx, Inc., a Delaware corporation ("Heatwurx," or the "Company"), is an asphalt repair equipment and technology company.
 Heatwurx was incorporated on March 29, 2011 as Heatwurxaq, Inc. and subsequently changed its name to Heatwurx, Inc. on April 15, 2011.
-On January 1, 2014, Heatwurx acquired Dr. Pave, LLC a service company offering asphalt repair and restoration.
+On January 1, 2014, Heatwurx acquired Dr. Pave, LLC, a service company offering asphalt repair and restoration.
+On July 22, 2014 Dr. Pave Worldwide, LLC was organized to offer franchises for the operation of businesses that use the Heatwurx branded equipment and Heatwurx repair process to repair, maintain and preserve roadways.
 (Note 5)

-2. BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES:
+2. BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Presentation - These unaudited interim consolidated financial statements and related notes are presented in accordance with the accounting principles generally accepted in the United States ("U.S. GAAP").
 Accordingly, they do not include all disclosures required in the annual financial statements by U.S. GAAP.
-In the opinion of management, the accompanying unaudited interim financial statements contain all adjustments considered necessary to present fairly in all material respects the financial position as of June 30, 2014.
+In the opinion of management, the accompanying unaudited interim financial statements contain all adjustments considered necessary to present fairly in all material respects the financial position as of September 30, 2014.

 These financial statements should be read in conjunction with the audited financial statements and accompanying notes for the year ended December 31, 2013, and have been prepared on a consistent basis with the accounting policies described in Note 2 - Summary of Significant Accounting Policies of the Notes to Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2013.
-Operating results for the three and six months ended June 30, 2014 are not necessarily indicative of the results that may be expected for the year ending December 31, 2014 or any future period.
+Operating results for the three and nine months ended September 30, 2014 are not necessarily indicative of the results that may be expected for the year ending December 31, 2014 or any future period.

-The Company's unaudited interim consolidated financial statements include Dr. Pave, LLC a wholly-owned subsidiary.
+The Company's unaudited interim consolidated financial statements include Dr. Pave, LLC and Dr. Pave Worldwide, LLC, the Company's wholly-owned subsidiaries.
 All intercompany investments, accounts and transactions have been eliminated.